apollographql/supergraph-auth-checker/README.md

 `@requiresScopes` and `@policy` were merged using `OR` rules).
 New merge rules result in enforcing stricter requirements.
 Verify your subgraph and client configurations to ensure proper authorization is configured/enforced.

+### Errors

 #### Renamed Authorization Directives

-`WARNING: One or more authorization directive have been renamed.
+`ERROR: One or more authorization directive have been renamed.
 Make sure the Router version supports renamed authorization directives (v1.61.12+ or v2.8.1+).`

 A vulnerability in unpatched Apollo Router versions allowed for unauthorized access to protected data through schema elements with access control directives (@authenticated, @requiresScopes, and
 @policy) that were renamed via @link imports.
 Upgrade Router to one of the recommended versions.

-### Errors

 #### Inconsistent Authorization On Polymorphic Types

-* `ERROR: Interface "I" defines authorization requirements that are different from requirements on the implementations`
-* `ERROR: Interface "I" does not define authorization requirements and ALL implementations define same requirements`
+* `ERROR: Interface "I" and object type "T" define different access control requirements.`
+* `ERROR: Interface field "I.secret" and object field "T.secret" defines different access control requirements.`

 Recompose your supergraph with latest federation version (`v2.9.4+`, `v2.10.3+`, `v2.11.4+`, `v2.12.0+`) and/or deploy the latest
 version of the router (`v2.8.1+` or `1.61.12+`).
 If you cannot do those updates, update your subgraph configurations immediately